-In my previous story we jacked up the gearbox under the car, got the shaft lined up and hammered her in.
+In my previous story about the workshop in Quito, we jacked up the gearbox under the car, got the shaft lined up and hammered her in.
 Quickly screwed in 4 bolts and put the bridge under the box for support.
 Everybody left and it was up to me to tighten all the bolts, attach the gear levers and put back the covers.
 I was running late and Karin-Marijke rang the dinner bell.

 Next day, it is pick-up day for the rims and I am super excited.
 It takes a bit of figuring out the logistics.
 First we need to take the rims and tubes to the shop where the tires are being galvanized, which is near Pedro’s shop.
 Then, for them to be balanced, we need to take them to a different shop, which is a bit out of the area.